Asbestos Class Action Lawsuits

 In an effort to stem the tide of litigation, federal authorities in 1991 consolidated federal asbestos cases in U.S. District Court for pretrial purposes.
 When the presiding judge failed to reach a global settlement in the Georgine v.
 Amchem Products asbestos case, a group of attorneys worked out a separate settlement for some plaintiffs.

 In 1997, the U.S. Supreme court struck down the $1.2 billion class-action settlement against Amchem Products because the plaintiffs’ claims were too varied.
 The class action lawsuit included plaintiffs who had developed asbestos-related diseases and other who had been exposed but not yet developed symptoms.
+The decision in this case, Amchem Products Inc. v.
+Windsor, has led to the direct decline in asbestos-related class action lawsuits being tried at the federal level.

 Learn more about legal options for mesothelioma victims and how to obtain compensation.Get Your Free Guide Now